codeccoop/posts-bridge/README.md

    - **Synchronization**: Trigger manual content synchronizations.
    - **Schedule**: Configuration for automatic content synchronization.
-   - **Whitelist backends**: Controls if Posts Bridge should block incomming connections from other sources than the listed on de _backends_ setting.
+   - **Whitelist backends**: Controls if Posts Bridge should block incomming connections to the `wp-bridges` REST API namespace from other sources than the listed on de _backends_ setting.
    - **Backends**: List of configured backend connections.
 Each backend needs a unique name, a base URL, and, optional, a map of HTTP headers.
 2. REST API
    - **Relations**: A list of handled post types and it's relation with your backend endpoints.
 Each realtion needs a post type, a backend, an endpoint and the remote